AalianKhan/mushroom-strategy/CONTRIBUTING.md

 The community looks forward to your contributions.

 > And if you like the project, but just don't have time to contribute, that's fine.
-> There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
+> There are other easy ways to support the project and show your appreciation, which we would also be thrilled about:
 > - Star the project
 > - Tweet about it
 > - Refer this project in your project's readme